EvitanRelta/peacock-server-documentation/creating_new_user.md

 # Creating new user on peacock server

-This guide is on creating a new account on the peacock server, giving a new user access to the account.
+This guide is on creating a new account on the peacock server and giving a new user access to the account.

 <br>